 Take an example, the video by Dollarshaveclub.com is one of the best examples of using video as a growth hacking strategy.
 I’ll probably ruin it if I described what happens in the video so I’ll just let you watch it and learn something from it.
 Here you go: Our Blades are Great

 Crowdfunding campaigns have helped launch several startups around the world.
 Think Pebble, Kano, and Bunch O Ballons.
 These startups would probably not have gone far were it not for the publicity they got on Kickstarter, a crowdfunding platform.

 The good thing about crowdfunding platforms is that thousands of journalists are always visiting these places everyday looking for newsworthy startups and products.
-Imagine the amount of free marketing you could get if you were published on TechCrunch, for example.
+Imagine the amount of free marketing you could get if you were published on growth hacking TechCrunch, for example.

 7. Find early adopters